rkbennett/od_import/README.md

 ## Gotchas

-* This has currently only been tested on windows 10 and 11 with python 3.10, but in theory should work on any version 3.4-3.11
+* This has currently only been tested on windows 10 and 11 with python 3.10, but in theory should work on any version 3.6-3.11
-* If you update py3memimporter's shellcode to contain the version of _memimporter which is compatibly with 3.0-3.3 then, in theory, those versions should work as well.
 * 3.12+ is not currently supported due to a functional change in the import protocol which has been depricated for some time, but was finally removed in 3.12.

 ## Special Thanks